devernay/cminpack/README.md

 History
 ------

-* version 1.3.8 (//2021):
+* version 1.3.8 (09/02/2021):
- - cmake now builds by default the single-, double-, and extended-precision versions #45 #48
+ - CMake now builds by default the single-, double-, and extended-precision versions #45 #48
  - Avoid promoting to doubles in all operations for the single-precision version #47

 * version 1.3.7 (09/12/2020):